Here I stand

 not remember after all.

-Each time the past sharpens,
+the past sharpens,

 details surface